Valentin6595/WhatDreamsCost-ComfyUI/README.md

 It also has a sync feature that syncs all LTX Keyframer nodes together in realtime, removing the need to edit every single node manually every time you want to make a change to something.

-**I would recommend only using the LTX Sequencer Node as it is superior to this node after further testing**
+**I would recommend using the LTX Sequencer Node as it is superior to this node after further testing**

 ## 💡 Workflows